Using the Raspberry Pi as a home web server

 Include /etc/phpmyadmin/apache.conf

-After exiting and saving (Ctrl + x and y), Apache should be restarted with:
+After exiting and saving (Ctrl + X then Y), Apache should be restarted with:

 sudo /etc/init.d/apache2 restart